hartwigmedical/hmftools/linx/README.md

 ### Optional additional parameters
 Argument  | Description
 ---|---
-proximity_distance | minimum distance to cluster SVs (default = 5000)
+-proximity_distance | minimum distance to cluster SVs (default = 5000)
-chaining_sv_limit | threshold for # SVs in clusters to skip chaining routine (default = 2000)
+-chaining_sv_limit | threshold for # SVs in clusters to skip chaining routine (default = 2000)
-log_reportable_fusion | only log reportable fusions
+-log_reportable_fusion | only log reportable fusions
-fusion_gene_distance | distance upstream of gene to consider a breakend applicable (default = 100K) restricted_fusion_genes | restrict fusion search to specified genes, separated by ';' write_vis_data | write output to for generation of Circos clustering and chaining plots log_debug | logs in debug mode
+-fusion_gene_distance | distance upstream of gene to consider a breakend applicable (default = 100K) -restricted_fusion_genes | restrict fusion search to specified genes, separated by ';' -write_vis_data | write output to for generation of Circos clustering and chaining plots -log_debug | logs in debug mode

 ### Running LINX from the HMF MySQL database
 Linx can source structural variants, copy number and purity data from the HMF MySQL database instead of from the VCF and TSV files.